devfile/api/.github/ISSUE_TEMPLATE/task.md

 ---
 name: 🔧 Task
-about: Issue for small enhancement/ci/tests/technical debt
+about: Issue for project support and quality assurance
 title: ''
 labels: ''
 assignees: ''